Srimad Bhagawad Gita Chapter 2

 Beings are unmanifest in their origin, manifest in their midmost state, O Bhârata, unmanifest likewise are they in dissolution.
 What room then for lamentation?

-- verse 30आश्चर्यवत्पश्यति कश्चिदेनमाश्चर्यवद्वदति तथैव चान्यः।आश्चर्यवच्चैनमन्यः शृणोति श्रुत्वाप्येनं वेद न चैव कश्चित् ॥ 29 ॥āścharyavatpaśyati kaśchidēnamāścharyavadvadati tathaiva chānyaḥ।āścharyavachchainamanyaḥ śṛṇōti śrutvāpyēnaṃ vēda na chaiva kaśchit ॥ 29 ॥meaning
+word by wordभारतBhaarataBharatavarshaतत्रTatraThereकाKaaWhat? · What, How · (Apart from You), Who (else can be the Remover of Poverty, Sorrow and Fear?) · Who - verse 30आश्चर्यवत्पश्यति कश्चिदेनमाश्चर्यवद्वदति तथैव चान्यः।आश्चर्यवच्चैनमन्यः शृणोति श्रुत्वाप्येनं वेद न चैव कश्चित् ॥ 29 ॥āścharyavatpaśyati kaśchidēnamāścharyavadvadati tathaiva chānyaḥ।āścharyavachchainamanyaḥ śṛṇōti śrutvāpyēnaṃ vēda na chaiva kaśchit ॥ 29 ॥meaning

 As marvellous one regardeth him; as marvellous another speaketh thereof; as marvellous another heareth thereof; yet having heard none indeed understandeth.